THE SIZE OF THE UNIVERSE

 “I took some courses at the Oranim college, and I was taking a particular course there in microbiology.
-Then I studied something related to the structure of the universe I forget the exact name of it at the moment, but it had to do with the entire infrastructure of the universe and space.
-The size of the universe is so great that a person can’t possibly grasp the size of it, it’s too big for us.
-The distance for example between the stars is so great that it’s just impossible to understand.
-And the exact opposite in microbiology for example, through microscope you see cells, and within those cells are different divisions and we learn that within any particular cell there’s an entire universe in it of itself as well.
-So, and you see that everything is in exact place and performs its exact function and it runs exactly the way, like a clock would run.
-It performs in an ideal way, there’s no other way to describe it.
-So it was from that experience of science that I would spend more time – I started to think about returning to religion.”
+Then I studied something related to the structure of the universe.
+I forget the exact name of it at the moment, but it had to do with the entire infrastructure of the universe and space.
+The size of the universe is so great that a person can’t possibly grasp the size of it; it’s too big for us.
+The distances between the stars are so great that it’s just impossible to understand.
+It’s the exact opposite in microbiology.
+For example, through a microscope you see cells, and within those cells are different divisions; within any particular cell there’s an entire universe in it of itself.
+You see that everything is in an exact place and performs its exact function.
+It runs like a clock.
+It performs in an ideal way, and there’s no other way to describe it.
+So it was from that experience of science that I started to think about returning to religion.”

 The most spiritual thing I ever saw was an IMAX movie about the Hubble Telescope.
 In that movie, it showed millions and millions of galaxies, even a “nursery” in the universe where new galaxies were being born.
 And I understood for the first time that I could not understand the totality of the universe and, in turn, that I as a human could never fully understand God.
 In that moment, I got the message that God was bigger than any thoughts I can have of Him or Her.
 It feels strangely comforting to feel small.